New website coming soon - www.csptsa.co.uk New website coming soon - www.csptsa.co.uk New website coming soon - www.csptsa.co.uk

 Our website is a great place to start learning about our partnership, whether you are interested in joining us for initial teacher training, are an existing member of staff or governor within our partnership, if you are just interested to find out about the exciting and pioneering work which is going on or would like some support for your school.

-If you want to find out more, or can’t find what you’re looking for, please don’t hesitate to contact us via email email@example.com or by telephone 01274 493357 ext 328
+If you want to find out more, or can’t find what you’re looking for, please don’t hesitate to contact us via email email@example.com, by telephone on 07738 127652 or by dropping into the CSPTSA office at St Anne's Catholic Primary School, Keighley.

 Simon Gallacher - Director of CSPTSA